Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-actuator/README.md

-# Spring Cloud for Azure Actuator library for Java
+# Spring Cloud for Azure Actuator client library for Java
 This package provides the actuator ability for all Azure Spring libraries.

 [Source code][src] | [Package (Maven)][package] | [API reference documentation][refdocs]